Culiacán: Sports

 The city is home to three professional league sports teams: baseball with the Tomateros de Culiacán from the Liga Mexicana del Pacífico, two championships in Caribbean series in 1996 and 2002; and football with Dorados de Sinaloa, who play at the Estadio Banorte (Estadio Carlos González) and basketball with the Caballeros de Culiacán from the CIBACOPA.
 Duck, dove, and goose hunting season goes from early November through March.
-Culiacán also holds a yearly international marathon.
+Culiacán also hosts an annual international marathon.

 Media

-Newspapers El Debate and El Noroeste are published in Culiacán.
+The newspapers El Debate and El Noroeste are published in Culiacán.